While the buds and leaves usually take center stage, it turns out there are more to the roots than what many of us assumed.

 #1) Long history of medicinal usage

 The first recorded use of cannabis root as medicine dates back to roughly 2700 BCE in the Pên Ts’ao ching.
 Translated as The Classic of Herbal Medicine, this ancient Chinese text by the Emperor Shen-nung mentions that cannabis root was a remedy for pain relief.
 Dried and ground up to form a paste, the treatment was frequently used for broken bones.
+Cannabis has a multitude of uses and nowadays it is used in smoking for pain relief.
+Various paraphernalia are used to do this, such as a spoon pipe, you can see them here if interested.

 In 79 CE, the Roman historian Pliny the Elder wrote in Naturalis Historiathat cannabis root was boiled in water for joint cramps, gout, and acute pain relief.
+Even today, cannabis is used for pain relief and cramps, amongst many other physical and mental issues.
+These medicinal patients can access a variety of different strains and types of cannabis from this beach pickup, and likely don’t realize that the Romans are the reason for their treatment.

 In the early 18th century, English physician William Salmon echoed these claims with a cannabis root and barley mixture for treating sciatica and pelvic joint pain.
 Needless to say, using cannabis roots is in, well, our roots.
+We have even continued to use them in modern-day as an alternative form of treatment.
+Many use them as medical treatments for the same ailments that are previously stated.
+We even use strains such as these sativa cannabis flowers, which is said to have a positive effect on mood disorders.

 In 2003 studies were conducted in Italy and Hawaii using the root to treat staph infection with great success.